codygarver/roms/README.md

 ### Transferring files

+To avoid being prompted to create missing directories, also use `--initialize` when using `--destination-dir`.

 Local files will never be deleted _BUT_ using `--destination-dir` will delete remote files _IF_ they're contained in `blacklist.auto.txt`.

 ## Installation